Earn Credits with Outdoor Adventures!

 In this course methods of safe winter travel in the wild Alaskan backcountry will be taught.
 Including but not limited to snowshoeing, skiing, gear and clothing selection, avalanche safety, climbing crevasse rescue skills, glaciers, winter camping skills, and first aid.

-RECR F193P Intro to Tech Mountaineering
+RECR F160F Intro to Mountaineering

 NRM F161 Wilderness Leadership Education